Copp31/Code-parts/README.md

 ## :memo: Script functions <a name="script-function"></a>
 ### Folder location <a name="folder-location"></a>

-All the script files are listed under folders named by function type (autofill, autohide, search, dev)
+All the script files are listed under folders named by function type (autofill, autohide, search, dev).

 ```
 scripts / autofill